belong2yourself/vulnerabilities/docs/AIDA/Elevation-of-Privileges/readme.md

 Affected by the vulnerability was the 0x80112104 IOCTL code.

-The weakness was discovered during February 2024.
+The weakness was discovered during February 2024 and was assigned CVE-2024-26507.

 ## Vulnerable code